SukhoiSu35/Computing-Assement-Yr-10--/Computing assement.md

 ![alt text](<Screenshot 2025-09-16 at 15.06.36.png>)

-The final question confirmed this: 55% of respondents said they don’t see any motivational quotes around them at all, while only 20% said they see 1–5.
+The final question showed that 55% of respondents said they don’t see any motivational quotes around them at all, while only 20% said they see 1–5.
 This shows a clear opportunity for my app, as most people don’t currently encounter motivational content in their daily lives.

 ![alt text](<Form Question .png>)